RFID tags

 RFID Tag applications

-RFID tags can aid in the tracking and management of large farms or ranches with numerous animals.
+Custom RFID animal tags can aid in the tracking and management of large farms or ranches with numerous animals.
 Tags can be used to identify each animal as well as track its movement and location.
 You can better manage your livestock and improve herd health this way.

-It’s also useful for preventing theft and tracking down missing animals.
+Custom RFID animal tags also useful for preventing theft and tracking down missing animals.
 You will be notified if one of your animals leaves the RFID jurisdiction.
 Then you can investigate the situation and locate the animal.

 Added to wishlistRemoved from wishlist 0